nathantgray/NS3/installation.md

 Just configure CLion to use WSL and enter your SSH port (2222 in their script), username and password.

-If you're interest in GUI applications running inside WSL (e.g. NetAnim), you can install a X11 server on Windows (e.g. [VcxSrv](https://sourceforge.net/projects/vcxsrv/files/latest/download)) and redirect your WSL applications to it.
+If you're interested in GUI applications running inside WSL (e.g. NetAnim), you can install a X11 server on Windows (e.g. [VcxSrv](https://sourceforge.net/projects/vcxsrv/files/latest/download)) and redirect your WSL applications to it.

 To redirect GUI application to the X11 server on Windows, add the following to the last line of `~/.bashrc`:
 - For WSLv1: `DISPLAY=:0`